tosdr/edit.tosdr.org/README.md

 # notice some json formatting differences which will be undone again by grunt later:
 git diff

-# then build tosdr-build as usual, see https://github.com/tosdr/tosdr-build#build:
+# then build tosdr.org as usual, see https://github.com/tosdr/tosdr.org#build:
 npm install
 ./node_modules/.bin/grunt
 ```

 ## API

-All the details on the API can be found on the [wiki](https://github.com/tosdr/phoenix/wiki/api)
+All the details on the API can be found on the [wiki](https://github.com/tosdr/edit-tosdr-org/wiki/api)

 ## Core developers
 * [Chris](https://github.com/piks3l/)